Improving Health Provision in Mid Wales

 GP and Dentist Recruitment

-Along with the British Medical Association Cymru Wales (BMA) I held an event in the Senedd in July (2024) in support of their campaign ‘Save our Surgeries’.
+Along with the British Medical Association Cymru Wales (BMA) I held an event in the Senedd last year in support of their campaign ‘Save our Surgeries’.

 BMA Cymru launched their ‘Save our Surgeries’ campaign in 2023.
 They asked Welsh Government to commit to a rescue package for General Practice and to provide GPs and their patients with the support they need.
 Survey data, which was shared with members of the Senedd at the ‘Save Our Surgeries’ event, exposed an alarming 87% of GPs feared their rising workloads were impacting patient safety as Wales saw its 100th GP surgery close.